 First, make sure your vehicle gets a well-deserved tune-up.
 It’s important that your car is in excellent working condition before you go on your road trip.
 Find a good mechanic to check your tyres, belts, fluids, batteries, air conditioning, among others.

-Check to see if your child’s car seat is installed correctly.
-Sometimes, this can be overlooked.
+Check if your child’s car seat is installed correctly.
 Then have a list and write the things you’ll need in case of an emergency.
 For example, make sure you bring a first-aid kit, a flashlight, jumper cables, and tools for changing tyres.

 Other essential items you must not forget to bring are your phone charger, maybe an extra battery, and adequate water and food supply.
 If you’re going to log long miles, it’s important for you and your children to eat healthy, stay nourished and hydrated.

 Also, on the night before your road trip, be sure to have a good night’s sleep.
-A driver who is sleep deprived is more prone to fall asleep behind the wheel, and that could lead to a serious accident.
-Also, it’s better if your kids are well-rested.
-So, make sure they get enough sleep, too.
+A sleep-deprived driver is more prone to fall asleep behind the wheel and that could lead to a serious accident.
+Also, make sure your kids are well rested and have enough sleep.

 Share the driving.

 If you’re travelling with another adult, you can share the driving duties.
 One can take a quick nap while the other is driving.
-This helps to make sure that whoever is driving, they are well-rested.
 You can also take turns in keeping the kids fed and entertained.

 Keep boredom at bay.